Mark W. Adams

 Young K. Sohn

-Lip-Bu Tan has served as a director of Cadence since 2004 and as President and Chief Executive Officer of Cadence since 2009.
+Lip-Bu Tan has served as a director of Cadence since 2004 and as Chief Executive Officer of Cadence since 2009.
+From January 2009 to November 2017, Mr. Tan also served as President of Cadence.
 In 1987, Mr. Tan founded Walden International, an international venture capital firm, and has served as its Chairman since its founding.
-Mr. Tan also serves as a director of Ambarella, Inc., Hewlett Packard Enterprise Company, Quantenna Communications, Inc. and Semiconductor Manufacturing International Corporation.
+Mr. Tan also serves as a director of Hewlett Packard Enterprise Company, Quantenna Communications, Inc., Aquantia Corp. and Semiconductor Manufacturing International Corporation.